I dread events like birthdays, weddings, baby showers, and any event that requires gifting.

 But, from an entrepreneurial perspective, are gift shops profitable?
 I wonder!

 With the thousands of events to celebrate worldwide, gifting sometimes doesn’t feel like a luxury but an expectation.

-In this post we highlight the benefits of starting your own gift shop business in 2020.
-We talk about the cost of this start up, profitability, trends and location.
+In this post, we highlight the benefits of starting your own gift shop business in 2022.

 Overview of Gift Shops Business in Kenya.

 The business of selling gifts has more to do with the emotion it brings about rather than use.

 It stresses function rather than form.

 You are better off concentrating on the packaging rather than the content.